 Explanation on how she's introduced.
 A new Cure is always a previously established character, and with that is sometimes either royalty or a girl who made a Heel-Face Turn.
 Aguri is despised for breaking that tradition and replacing a fan favorite.
 It looked like it was making Regina the new Cure.
 It is sadly thrown out when King Jikochu makes her evil again.
 Then Cure Ace shows up and easily defeats Regina, who is Put on a Bus for nearly the entire second half of Doki Doki.
 In the same episode it's quickly revealed that Ace is an Elementary School girl named Aguri, a new character who appears out of nowhere.
 Who then proceeds to do nothing but tell off the girls for several episodes.

-Considering other Cures, Shiny Luminous is disliked among a group of fans for "not being a Cure" and/or having a flat personality and doesn't fight.
+Considering other Cures, Shiny Luminous is disliked among a group of fans for "not being a Cure" and/or having a flat personality and not fighting.

 Cure Echo from the All-Stars movies is disliked for taking away focus from the other cures for the majority of the movie and doing even less than Shiny Luminous.
 It's made worse by the fact that she doesn't even become a Cure until the final 10 minutes of New Stage 1, and doesn't even fight, all she does is give Fuu-chan a cooldown hug then de-transforms.

 Fairies have these as well.
 Futari wa had Porun, who is hated for his whiny and bratty personality and for only contributing by giving the Cures the items needed for their ultimate finisher, Rainbow Storm.
 He gets better in Max Heart when he becomes Shiny Luminous's partner, but the same season also introduces Lulun, who's even worse than him.